 Architecture Improvements for a Startup

-Prior to work on this company I was able to get four AWS certifications and also participating in a few projects that required knowledge in AWS, but nothing compared with what I was able to achieve during this time.
+Prior to working at this company, I earned four AWS certifications and participated in several projects that required AWS knowledge, but nothing compared to what I achieved during my time here.

-You might be thinking how I end up collaborating with architecture and infrastructure if I was originally hired to fill a position as a backend engineer, the truth is that I was extremely lucky, there were some managerial changes in the company and after a few months of starting my journey here, a new CTO was introduced to the team, we also were a pretty small team and always needed an extra pair of hands.
+You might be wondering how I ended up collaborating on architecture and infrastructure, given that I was originally hired as a backend engineer.
+The truth is, I was extremely lucky.
+There were managerial changes within the company, and a few months after I started, a new CTO joined the team.
+We were also a pretty small team and always needed an extra pair of hands.

-During a 1-on-1 with the CTO and at some point in the conversation we were talking about hiring someone to help us with DevOps, and to be honest, I’m glad I got the courage to ask if I could help with some tasks related, in that moment he didn’t know what I was capable of but he took the chance and gave me the opportunity to work on something.
+During a 1-on-1 with the CTO, we discussed hiring someone to help us with DevOps.
+I’m glad I had the courage to ask if I could assist with some related tasks.
+At that point, he didn’t know what I was capable of, but he took a chance and gave me the opportunity to work on something.

-I remember first offering to work on moving our main application from EC2 servers to containers as I had worked with dockerizing the app during my first months, in that moment deploying our EC2 servers was a mess and also moving to containers will help us with scalabilty and availability, so I got the green light and started working on it.
+I remember initially offering to migrate our main application from EC2 servers to containers, as I had worked on dockerizing the app during my first months.
+Deploying our EC2 servers was a mess, and moving to containers would also improve scalability and availability.
+So, I got the green light and started working on it.

-I’m really grateful the CTO trusted me the task of working on architecture and infrastructure, this was a real game changer for my professional career.
-Below you will find a list of contributions I made to the company in different areas like Observability, Costs Savings, Security and DevOps and more, they are not written in a particular order but the cost savings ones will be grouped on the bottom so it is easier to check the numbers:
+I’m really grateful that the CTO trusted me with the task of working on architecture and infrastructure.
+This was a real game-changer for my professional career.
+Below, you’ll find a list of contributions I made to the company in different areas like Observability, Cost Savings, Security, and DevOps, among others.
+They are not listed in any particular order, but the cost-saving initiatives are grouped at the bottom for easier reference.

-The following posts tell the story on how I was able to complete the challenges and reducing significantly the billing.
+The following posts tell the story of how I completed these challenges and significantly reduced billing.

 Index⌗

-[!attention] Not all the posts are written yet and my goal is to post them the fast as I can.
+[!attention] Not all posts are written yet, and my goal is to publish them as quickly as possible.

 Observability⌗